Global Grant Application - GG2688284

 Area Mechanics are contracted by Water Point Committees via annual service agreements.
 The annual fee ensures regular servicing of boreholes every three months throughout the year, and the same fees provide for major maintenance works of the boreholes.

 The hydrogeological survey is included as part of the process and cost of the drilling.
-The drillers will be doing the due diligence, as they are \"on the hook\" if they do not find water.
+The drilling contractors will be doing the due diligence, because they will bear half the cost of the drilling if they do not find water.
+Boreholes are sealed if dry.

 Areas of Focus